How to turn any (and every) macaron into the ultimate celebratory dessert, a macaron cake! I used my Lemon Macaron recipe for this version!

 - Use a firm spatula to fold the dry ingredients into the meringue.
 This may take a while, just keep folding and pressing the batter against the wall of the bowl until the mixture is able to ribbon off and form a complete figure '8' without breaking.
 Don't over-mix.

-- Use a piping bag fitted with a medium circle tip, pipe out two 4-5 inch circles onto a lined cookie sheet.
+- Use a piping bag fitted with a medium circle tip, pipe out two 4-5 inch circles per lined cookie sheet.
 Rap the tray on the counter a few times to remove any air bubbles from within the batter (use a toothpick to remove any air bubbles that are visible and won’t come out).

 - Remove them from the oven and allow the cookies to cool completely on the tray before picking them up.